An Awesome Scotland Road Trip Part 2

 Day 9 | Home

-In Total…
+In Total

-In total, our Scotland road trip was 9 nights long.
-We drove 1198.3 miles, walked 75 miles and spent £546.47, including fuel, food, accommodation and attractions.
+In total, our Scotland road trip spanned 9 nights.
+We drove 1,198.3 miles, walked 75 miles, and spent £546.47 on fuel, food, accommodation, and attractions.

-A Final Word…
+A Final Word

 Heading on a Scotland road trip or been on a road trip to Scotland?
-Got any thoughts on a Scotland road trip where to go?
+Got any thoughts on a Scotland road trip, where to go?
 Let us know where in the comments below!

-If you want to keep up with our travels, please subscribe to our mailing list.
-We won’t spam you.
-We’ll only be in touch with exciting news and new stuff!
+To keep up with our travels, please subscribe to our mailing list.
+We won’t spam you; we’ll only contact you with exciting news and new stuff!
+Enter your email in the box below and hit subscribe!